About Mick Doyle

 From 1980 to 1985 Mick went undefeated and become the Irish Kickboxing Champion.
-For three of those years Mick was forced to fight in the adult divisions, even though he had not met his majority.
+For three of those years, Mick was forced to fight in the adult divisions, even though he had not met his majority.
 His tournament and fight schedule allowed him to travel much of Northern Europe.

 On December 6th, 1986 at the age of 18 Mick made the decision to immigrate to the United States.
-He attended Bellevue University full time until 1988 when a position opened up at Saint Joseph Center for Mental Health where he became the Fitness coordinator for the hospital, it’s patients and staff.
-He also opened his first Martial Arts school in the same year called The Midwest fighting Arts Academy.
+He attended Bellevue University full time until 1988 when a position opened up at Saint Joseph Center for Mental Health where he became the Fitness coordinator for the hospital, its patients and staff.
+He also opened his first Martial Arts school in the same year called The Midwest Fighting Arts Academy.

 In 1989 he met one of his childhood goals—being recognized as one the best active fighters in the world.
-He was ranked the number one welterweight fighter in the IKKC World rankings by Denver based World promoter Vern Stephenson, and later that year one his first World Title in Muay Thai.
+He was ranked the number one welterweight fighter in the IKKC World rankings by Denver based World promoter Vern Stephenson, and later that year won his first World Title in Muay Thai.

 In September 1994, Mick won his second World title.
 The IKBO (International Kickboxing Organization) based out of Emmen, Holland and run by Mr. Fred Royers.

 On April 25th, 1996 Mick was appointed Head Coach of the United States Muay Thai Team.
-In May of that year Mick traveled with the team to Thailand to train and compete in the Princes Cup World Championship.
+In May of that year, Mick traveled with the team to Thailand to train and compete in the Princes Cup World Championship.

-Since retiring from competition Mick has devoted his energies to continuing his advancement as a Martial Artist and a coach.
-He currently holds the rank of Brown Belt in Brazilian Jiu Jitsu under Master Fabio Santos who is one of the highest ranking students of Rickson Gracie.
+Since retiring from competition Mick has devoted his energies to continuing his advancement as a Martial Artist and a Coach.
+He currently holds the rank of Black Belt in Brazilian Jiu Jitsu under Scott Thompson and Master Fabio Santos, who is one of the highest-ranking students of Rickson Gracie.
 He strives to teach people the life’s lessons he has learned from years of constantly challenging and pushing himself to be the best.
 The odds have always been stacked against him.
-From being blind in one eye, to immigrating to the U.S. at the age of 18, unsure of what his future in this country would hold.
-Mick has faced all these challenges with the courage and determination of a modern day warrior.
+From being blind in one eye to immigrating to the U.S. at the age of 18, unsure of what his future in this country would hold, Mick has faced all these challenges with the courage and determination of a modern day warrior.